-It detects everything from coins to relics and does so with a remarkable degree of precision.
-Considering the high cost of this item, we would expect nothing less.
+Fisher Gold Bug Pro detects everything from coins to relics and does so with a remarkable degree of precision, making it the best metal detector to find gold.
+Considering the high cost of this metal detector, we would expect nothing less.

 Also, a higher degree of soil mineralization is associated with a greater number of false alarms.
 We haven’t seen that many detectors that give real-time feedback on soil mineralization, but it seems to be quite helpful when looking for gold.